 Important: Once your hospice benefit starts, Original Medicare will cover everything you need related to your terminal illness.
 Original Medicare will also pay for covered services for any health problems that aren't part of your terminal illness and related conditions.
-See pages 4-5 for more information.
+See page 5 for more information.

 Note: If you need to get inpatient care at a hospital for your terminal illness and/or related conditions, your hospice provider must make the arrangements.
-The cost of your inpatient hospital care is covered by your hospice benefit, but paid to your hospice provider.
-They have a contract with the hospital and they work out the payment between them.
-However, if you go to the hospital and your hospice provider didn't make the arrangements, you might be responsible for the entire cost of your hospital care.
+The cost of your inpatient hospital care is covered by your hospice benefit and paid to your hospice provider.
+Since the hospice provider and the hospital have a contract, they work out the payment between them.
+However, if you go to the hospital and your hospice provider did not make the arrangements, you might be responsible for the entire cost of your hospital care.